Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

 AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Eastwood is above the national average.
-The median income is $47,111 and the average income is $72,261.
-This contrasts with Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Eastwood would be approximately $51,285 (median) and $78,663 (average) as of September 2025.
-Census 2021 income data shows household income ranks at the 62nd percentile ($1,945 weekly), while personal income sits at the 40th percentile.
-The data shows that 30.5% of the community earns between $1,500 and 2,999 (6,078 individuals), mirroring regional levels where 30.9% occupy this bracket.
-High housing costs consume 18.6% of income, but strong earnings still place disposable income at the 58th percentile.
-The area's SEIFA income ranking places it in the 8th decile.
+The median income is $47,111 and the average income stands at $72,261.
+This contrasts with Greater Sydney's figures of a median income of $60,817 and an average income of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates as of September 2025 would be approximately $51,285 for median income and $78,663 for average income.
+Census 2021 income data shows that household income ranks at the 62nd percentile with a weekly income of $1,945, while personal income sits at the 40th percentile.
+The $1,500 - 2,999 earnings band captures 30.5% of Eastwood's community (6,078 individuals), mirroring regional levels where 30.9% occupy this bracket.
+High housing costs consume 18.6% of income, but strong earnings still place disposable income at the 58th percentile and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income